 - Cyber Security Risk Management Workstream, which includes conducting business impact assessments based on cyber threat scenarios, evaluating risk postures, and providing assurance for third parties; - presence through online sales, publicity campaigns, and travel agencies.
-Additionally, the evolving nature of datasets and the handling of personal data, ii.
-Cyber Defence Workstream, focused on 24/7 monitoring for threats using a Security Information and Event Management (SIEM) solution and ensuring timely incident responses to minimise business disruptions; - complexity in the cyber security threat landscape, contribute to the rising risks faced by the organisation.
+Additionally, the evolving nature of datasets and the handling of personal data, Cyber Defence Workstream, focused on 24/7 monitoring for threats using a Security Information and Event Management (SIEM) solution and ensuring timely incident responses to minimise business disruptions; - - iv.

-iii.
-Cyber Security Behavior Workstream, which establishes a Cyber Security Awareness Curriculum, conducts phishing awareness training, and publishes engaging materials to promote security practices; and - iv.
 Identity and Access Management Workstream, aimed at improving tracking and governance of access and accounts while implementing the principle of least privilege and segregation of duties.